 Ocean is the newer of the two courses, designed by Arthur Hills in 1997.
 It is a seaside links course in the style of Bandon Dunes, though not quite as dynamic a design as any of those courses.
-All the expected features are there–wide, undulating fairways, big, undulating greens, well-placed bunkers (and many of them) and holes framed by deep, golden fescue rough.
-So it definitely fits the bill as a nice links design, but it just didn’t blow me away like some others have in the past.
+All the expected features are there—wide, undulating fairways, big, undulating greens, well-placed bunkers (and many of them) and holes framed by deep, golden fescue rough.
+So it definitely fits the bill as a nice seaside links design, but it just didn’t blow me away like some others have in the past.

 There are supposed to be a number of great ocean views as the course meanders along the dunes and bluffs, but we couldn’t see too much with the fog.
 In fact, we had a hard time just figuring out where we were supposed to be hitting our balls on a few holes, let alone enjoying any spectacular views.
 However, when we did reach the most beautiful hole here (the par-3 17th), the fog let up just long enough for us to get some nice views and pictures.
-Otherwise, good pictures were few and far between with such low visibility.
+Otherwise, good pictures were unfortunately few and far between with such low visibility.

 I was a little underwhelmed by the Ocean Course.
 Part of that was definitely due to the weather, but the conditions weren’t as nice as I would have hoped.
 Overall, it was decent.
 The fairways and greens were super firm and fast, which is appropriate for an old school links style course.
 The fairway turf was a bit spotty and so was the rough.
-A lot of bare areas and clumpy bits of grass, so good lies weren’t always found.
+There were a lot of bare areas and clumpy bits of grass, so good lies weren’t always found.
 I was in a number of sand traps (and by “a number,” I mean way too many) and the sand was downright excellent.